cyberthal/treefactor-docs/Doc/Commands/Duplicate-heading-to-other-window.md

 % org-duplicate-heading-to-other-window

-tro-org-duplicate-heading-to-other-window is a minor convenience function for outlines.
+treefactor-org-duplicate-heading-to-other-window is a minor convenience function for outlines.
 It copies a heading to the bottom of the buffer in the next window.

 Here's a gif demo: